pucciorenzo/softengTesting/code/API.md

 The actual value of the `error`, `message`, and `refreshedTokenMessage` attributes, where required, does not matter as long as the attributes are included in the return object (any string is accepted).
 Route parameters (where needed) cannot be empty, as not having them would define a new route, leading to a 404 error in Postman.

+The functions that require Simple, User, and Admin authentication must have the necessary checks performed before any other check, the functions that require Group authentication must first check if the requested group, then check for authentication, and then perform any other additional check.

+The `registerAdmin` function does not require any check on whether the user calling it is an authenticated Admin: if such checks were needed, an Admin would have to be created before calling the function, but the only way to create an Admin would be with the function itself, leading to a deadlock.
+The requirement on Admins being allowed to call the function is a logical one.

 ## API List

 ### auth.js